Henk ten Cate: Managerial career

-In the 1997–98 winter break Ten Cate switched to manage Vitesse Arnhem, which he led to their best Eredivisie ranking in their history, a third position with records in both the number of points won as the number of scored goals.
-After a disappointing start in the following season he left Vitesse and led KFC Uerdingen 05 until March 1999 without success.
-In the 1999–00 season he managed Hungarian side MTK Hungária FC to win the Hungarian Cup and a runners-up place in the PNB League.
-He returned to the Netherlands and became manager of NAC Breda which he led until 2003 earning them a spot in the UEFA Cup for the 2003–04 season.
+In the 1997–98 winter break, Ten Cate switched to manage Vitesse, which he led to their best Eredivisie ranking in their history, third place, with records in both the number of points won, as well as the number of goals scored.
+After a disappointing start in the following season, he left Vitesse and led KFC Uerdingen 05 until March 1999 without success.
+In the 1999–00 season, he managed Hungarian side MTK Hungária to win the Hungarian Cup and a runners-up place in the PNB League.
+He returned to the Netherlands and became manager of NAC which he led until 2003 earning them a spot in the UEFA Cup for the 2003–04 season.

-In June 2003, Ajax gave him an offer as a manager, however, he decided to join Frank Rijkaard at FC Barcelona and became his assistant manager because Frank Rijkaard had the lack of experience as a top manager at that time.
+In June 2003, Ajax offered him the chance to be their next manager, however, he decided to join Frank Rijkaard at Barcelona, and became his assistant manager because Frank Rijkaard had the lack of experience as a top manager at that time.
 Thus, Frank Rijkaard believed that Ten Cate was able to compensate for his weak points as a manager.
-Rijkaard explained that "I was a motivator, Henk [ten Cate] was a strategist for the team".
-Indeed, Ten Cate was responsible for strategies and tactics of FC Barcelona during its training sessions.
-Together they managed Barça to a Champions League Trophy and two La Liga titles.
+Rijkaard explained: "I was a motivator, Henk [ten Cate] was a strategist for the team".
+Indeed, Ten Cate was responsible for strategies and tactics of Barcelona during its training sessions.
+Together, they managed Barça to a Champions League trophy and two La Liga titles.
 In 2006, he replaced Danny Blind as a manager at Ajax, where he won the Johan Cruijff-schaal in 2006 and 2007 and the KNVB Cup in 2007.
 Ajax finished equal on points with PSV Eindhoven in the Eredivisie in 2006, only to be denied the championship by a single goal in goal difference.

 Chelsea

-In early October 2007, Ten Cate was strongly linked to taking over as assistant manager to Avram Grant at Chelsea because owner of the English club, Russian billionaire Roman Abramovich had a high opinion of Ten Cate as a great tactician.
-On 8 October 2007, Ajax announced on their website they had reached an agreement with Chelsea about Ten Cate's immediate transfer to the London side, noting also the deal was still to be finalized.
+In early October 2007, Ten Cate was strongly linked to taking over as assistant manager to Avram Grant at Chelsea, because the owner, Russian billionaire Roman Abramovich, had a high opinion of Ten Cate as a great tactician.
+On 8 October 2007, Ajax announced on their website that they had reached an agreement with Chelsea about Ten Cate's immediate move to the London side, noting also that the deal was still to be finalized.
 Ten Cate officially joined Chelsea on 11 October 2007 as assistant first team coach.

 Following the 2008 UEFA Champions League Final, Ten Cate expressed his disappointment with Didier Drogba for his sending-off (if Drogba had not been sent off, he would have taken the fifth penalty).
-Drogba's expulsion led to John Terry taking Chelsea's fifth penalty, which he failed to convert as he slipped on the rain-soaked turf.
-Had he scored, Chelsea would have secured their first Champions League Title.
+Drogba's expulsion led to John Terry taking Chelsea's fifth penalty, which he failed to convert, as he slipped on the rain-soaked turf.
+Had he scored, Chelsea would have secured their first Champions League title.

 Ten Cate was sacked from his role at Chelsea on 29 May 2008, two days after being told the sacking of Avram Grant would not affect his position.